Code-Screen/Code-Screen.github.io/docs/integrating-smartrecruiters-with-codescreen.md

 <br>

-You will then see a list of skill test providers, and you can find the available CodeScreen tests by choosing CodeScreen from the filter list.
+You will then see a list of skill assessment providers, and you can find the available CodeScreen assessments by choosing CodeScreen from the filter list.

 <figure>
   <figcaption style="font-style: italic;"></figcaption>